This site traces my New England heritage back 400 years through an ever-increasing number of surnames.

 As always and again, genealogical information found on-line should be treated as a secondary source until independently verified by documentary evidence.

-The September 2017 update adds thousands of new names, bringing the database total up nearly 180,000 individuals, and, as always, works to correct earlier information.
+The January 2019 update adds thousands of new names, bringing the database total up to nearly 200,000 individuals, and, as always, works to correct earlier information.